LukasBeckers/wir-profidaten-patstat/README.md

 To perform the matching Run all cells of main.ipynb.

-The result files will be found in the /data dir
+The result files will be found in the /data dir.